There is no definitive cause of eczema, instead, there is a combination of factors that involve genes and triggers.

-Regular cleaning and moisturizing are essential but will not always be enough to keep the condition at bay.
+Regular cleaning and moisturizing are essential but will not always be enough to keep the condition at bay unless it is a specific kind of eczema cream.
 Prescription meds are available, and research is ongoing to find long term solutions.
 In the meantime, here are some effective treatments for severe eczema:

 Emollients & Moisturisers